aws-samples/shopfloor-connectivity/docs/core/transformation-operator-configuration.md

 ---
 ### Tanh
-Computes the hyperbolic tangent of the value
+Calculates the hyperbolic tangent of the input value.

 **Type**: Datatype: Numeric